zhvnibek/mtcnn_streamlit/README.md

 * Documentation
 * Write a blog on how to use the app?
 * Publish on ProductHunt?
+#### Bugs
+- Faces on a rotated or tilted images are not detected

 **Usage**

 1. Install streamlit: `python3 -m pip install streamlit`

-2. Run the app: `streamlit run main.py`
+2. Run the app: `streamlit run demo/demo.py`

 Minio